 Our award incentive plan is of a full-value award plan pursuant to which time-based awards and performance-based awards may be granted to our directors, officers, employees and other service providers.
 Listed below is a summary of the principal terms of our award incentive plan.
-A copy of our award incentive plan has been filed and is available on the SEDAR website at www.sedar.com.
+A copy of the plan will be filed on our profile on the SEDAR website at www.sedar.com on March 16, 2016 under the category "Other Securityholder Documents".